RedHatTraining/DO288-apps/README.md

 # DO288 Containerized Example Applications
+# Fernando Gonzalez

-This repository contains a collection of sample containerized applications.
+FORKED from RedhatTraining! -----> This repository contains a collection of sample containerized applications.
 To complete the course you need to fork this repo into your personal Github account.